 As part of our growth and product diversification strategy, we continue to evaluate opportunities to acquire other businesses, intellectual property or technologies that would complement our current offerings, expand the breadth of our markets or enhance our technical capabilities.
-The acquisitions that
+The acquisitions that we have made and may make in the future entail a number of risks that could materially and adversely affect our business and operating results, including:

-- Problems integrating the acquired operations, technologies or products with our existing business and products; - · Diversion of management's time and attention from our core business; - Need for financial resources above our planned investment levels; - Difficulties in retaining business relationships with suppliers and customers of the acquired company; - Risks associated with entering markets in which we lack prior experience; - Risks associated with the transfer of licenses of intellectual property; - Increased operating costs due to acquired overhead; - · Tax issues associated with acquisitions; - · Acquisition-related disputes, including disputes over earn-outs and escrows; - · Potential loss of key employees of the acquired company; and - Potential impairment of related goodwill and intangible assets.
+- Problems integrating the acquired operations, technologies or products with our existing business and products; - · Diversion of management's time and attention from our core business; - · Need for financial resources above our planned investment levels; - Difficulties in retaining business relationships with suppliers and customers of the acquired company; - · Risks associated with entering markets in which we lack prior experience; - Risks associated with the transfer of licenses of intellectual property; - · Increased operating costs due to acquired overhead; - · Tax issues associated with acquisitions; - · Acquisition-related disputes, including disputes over earn-outs and escrows; - · Potential loss of key employees of the acquired company; and - Potential impairment of related goodwill and intangible assets.